100mslive/100ms-react-native/.github/pull_request_template.md

 ### Pre-launch Checklist

 - [ ] The [Documentation] is updated accordingly, or this PR doesn't require it.
+- [ ] The [ExampleAppChangelog] is updated with related tickets, or this PR doesn't require it.
 - [ ] I updated/added relevant documentation (doc comments with `///`).
 - [ ] I listed at least one issue that this PR fixes in the description above.
 - [ ] I added new tests to check the change I am making, or this PR is test-exempt.